Marketing Resolutions (3 easy paths to better branding)

 What’s your story this year, and how are you going to tell it?
 Do you have a David & Goliath story you could be telling?
 Or maybe a coming-of-age story.
 Imagine how well that would play, relative to another, boring Powerpoint presentation.

-This is for retailers who are constantly barraged by offers to run more and more offers.
+This is for business owners who are constantly barraged by offers to run more and more offers.
 Stop the madness!

 Constant discounting is not going to help build your brand for the long haul, unless your brand happens to be WalMart, Kmart, or Dave’s Discount Deal of the Day Store.